AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 Micro-Frontend Asset Selector provides a user interface that easily integrates with the [!DNL Experience Manager Assets as a Cloud Service] repository so that you can browse or search digital assets available in the repository and use them in your application authoring experience.

 The Micro-Frontend user interface is made available in your application experience using the Asset Selector package.
-You can import the package and the latest deployed Asset Selector loads automatically within your application.
+Any updates to the package are automatically imported and the latest deployed Asset Selector loads automatically within your application.

 ![Overview](assets/overview.png)